RyotaBannai/julia/README.md

 - Method:
   - A definition of one possible behavior for a `function` is called a `method`.
   - The `choice of which method to execute` when a function is applied is called `dispatch`.
+- [`When is convert called?`](https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#When-is-convert-called?): The following language constructs call `convert`:
+  - Assigning to an array converts to the array's element type.
+  - Assigning to a field of an object converts to the declared type of the field.
+  - Constructing an object with `new` converts to the object's declared field types.
+  - Assigning to a variable with a declared type (e.g. `local x::T`) converts to that type.
+  - A function with a declared return type converts its return value to that type.
+  - Passing a value to `ccall` converts it to the corresponding argument type.